-Human nature means most of us won’t actively go out and seek new people – we’re far too lazy and reticent to do that – but when we chance across them and have a brilliant chat, the experience is an eye-opener.
+Human nature means most of us won’t actively go out and seek new people – we’re far too lazy and reticent to do that – but when we happen to do so, the experience is an eye-opener.
 It fires us up in a way that’s quite unique.

 This effect is one of the reasons why travelling in a group of like-minded people with Flash Pack works so well.

-But the scene is ripe for conversations that you can’t predict, whether that’s your feelings on the latest season of Real Housewives or DNM ripostes about careers, dreams and life goals.
+But the scene is ripe for conversations that you can’t predict, whether that’s your feelings on the latest season of Homeland or late-night conversations about careers, dreams and life goals.

 It’s a setting that naturally swings your “meeting new people” muscle into play, after years of rustiness and neglect.

 “It can be hard to meet new people when you are ensconced in your daily routine in London.
-Everyone is so busy and exhausted,” says Flashpacker Jenni, 30 (below right).
+Everyone is so busy and exhausted,” says Jenni, who has travelled a lot with Flash Pack.

 “I was amazed at how easy it was to chat to people on my trip to Vietnam and Cambodia.
 It was really refreshing to meet new faces in a completely different environment – be it the crazy streets of Hanoi or watching the sunrise at Angkor Wat.”